56quarters/avalonms/doc/source/usage.rst

     ``-d <URL>`` ``--database <URL>``
         Database URL connection string for the database to write music collection meta data to.
-If not specified the value from the configuration file will be used.
+If not specified the value from the default configuration file and configuration file override will be used.
 The URL must be one supported by SQLAlchemy_.

     ``-q`` ``--quiet``
         Be less verbose, only emit ERROR level messages to the console.